 A Beginner’s Guide to (CIE) Colorimetry

 Edit 2017: This was the first thing I ever wrote about color.
-I’m a year older and a year wiser and I wanted to issue a few disclaimers.
-Understanding the foundation of CIE colorimetry is very important but here are some things to remember.
+I’m older and wiser and I wanted to issue a few disclaimers.
+Understanding the foundation of CIE colorimetry is very practical but here are some things to remember.

 - CIE colorimetry isn’t even half the story of color science, it’s a tiny piece of the huge puzzle of human perception and engineering that is color science.
-Don’t confuse understanding it with understanding color perception or color reproduction.
+Don’t confuse understanding it with understanding color perception.
+Colorimetry is essentially linear algebra, human perception is much more complex.

 - CIE colorimetry isn’t the whole story of colorimetry.
 It’s the modern standard but the theoretical work was done by James Maxwell in the 1850s.